 - Check and confirm that the keywords are the most relevant terms found in the title or the Abstract and should be listed in the medical subject headings (MeSH) list of Index Medicus found in http://www.nlm.nih.gov/mesh/meshhome.html

-- The manuscript should be in one column with line spacing of 1.15 lines; using Times New Roman font with font size 12; line number
+- The manuscript should be in two column with line spacing of 1.15 lines; using Times New Roman font with font size 12;

 - Restart Each Page style; insert the page number at the bottom of the page.
 For Title, using Arial 14.

 - The section headings are in boldface capital letters (UPPERCASE style).
 Second-level headings are typed in boldface capital and lowercase letters (Capital Each Word style) except conjunction.
 Third-level headings are typed in boldface italic capital and lowercase letters.

 - Do not use boldface for emphasis within the text